Adult & Child Psychiatrist, MD

 - Sexual identity

-Dr. Robert Kitts is a child and adult psychiatrist who has been working in Boston for the past nine years.
+Dr. Robert Kitts is a child, adolescent and adult psychiatrist who has been working in Boston for over ten years.
 He works primarily with children, teenagers, young adults, college students, adults, and parents.
-Dr. Kitts draws from a number of approaches in order to best meet the needs of his clients, including cognitive behavioral therapy, family therapy, interpersonal therapy, psychodynamic therapy, and supportive therapy, as well as mindfulness practices.
+Dr. Kitts draws from a number of approaches in order to best meet the needs of his clients, including cognitive behavioral therapy, family therapy, psychodynamic therapy, and supportive therapy, as well as mindfulness practices.

 Dr. Kitts graduated from the State University of New York Upstate Medical University with his MD after receiving his undergraduate degree from Cornell University.
 He trained at Boston Children’s Hospital and stayed on as faculty for a total of 9 years, including being the training director of its Child and Adolescent Psychiatry Fellowship.
-He currently works as an assistant professor of psychiatry at Harvard Medical School and as the attending psychiatrist at Massachusetts General Hospital.
+He is as an assistant professor of psychiatry at Harvard Medical School.
+In addition to his private practice, Dr. Kitts is currently a psychiatrist at Massachusetts General Hospital and Bentley University.

 Anxiety – Generalized anxiety, panic attacks, phobias